assets/img/logo.svg

 • E-mail

-• Account expiration date (Expires), if configured
+• Account expiration date (Expires), if configured — highlighted in red if the account has expired

 Clicking on a user card opens the user details, where (if authorized) you can edit profile and security settings.